 I have taught piano, keyboard and music theory for over 30 years.
 I studied at the Royal Conservatory of Music in Toronto, and at York University School of Arts, Media, Performance and Design.
 I am a RCM certified teacher, specializing in elementary piano education.

-Lessons are $25 for 30 minutes of private instruction and an additional 30 minutes of online music appreciation and theory games.
+Lessons are $45 for 45 minutes of private instruction and an optional additional 15-30 minutes of online music appreciation and theory games.

 I began teaching while I was in university studying music.
 I had planned to study music arranging, but discovered a passion and gift for piano education, which changed the course of my studies.